grygorek/FreeRTOS_cpp11/README.md

 none of the files should be included in your application's source files - except one (`freertos_time.h` to set system time).

-Attached is an example cmake project.
-The target is for NXP K64F Cortex M4 microcontroller.
+Attached are example cmake projects.
+One target is for NXP K64F Cortex M4 microcontroller.
 It can be built from the command line:

 ```console